- United States Patent and Trademark Office’s Web site

 Additional Suggestions

-- There are companies that perform trademark searches for a fee.
-They can be located in the phone book under “trademark consultants,” or found online in library databases such as Reference USA.
+• There are companies that perform trademark searches for a fee.
+They can be located in the phone book under “trademark consultants,” or found online in library databases such as Reference Solutions (Data Axel).